njsimons/CODATA-RDA-Lesson-1/Exercise _1c_code.md

 Now search for the author and title in the saved citation to see what work the DOI is assigned to:

 `vim ex1c.txt`
-`: /author`
+`/family`
-`:/title`
+`/"title"`

-You can see that using command line tools to query DOI metadata is no joke!
+You can see that using UNIX commands to query DOI metadata is no joke!